oliverjam/learn-rest-apis/README.md

 # Learn REST APIs

 Learn how to build a service that manages JSON data using the REST architecture.
+We'll also learn how to use bearer tokens to authenticate our API and Postman to test it in development.

 ## Representational State Transfer (REST)